-17. Team Member Status and Conduct
+16. Team Member Status and Conduct

-- 17.1.
-All team members must be active AIChE members and must be registered for the Regional Conference or Annual Student Conference. - 17.2.
+- 16.1.
+All team members must be active AIChE members and must be registered for the Regional Conference or Annual Student Conference. - 16.2.
 Faculty and graduate students can only act as sounding boards to student queries.
-The faculty cannot be idea generators for the project. - 17.3.
-There is no restriction on requesting assistance on vehicle safety teams may request safety assistance from their faculty advisor, other faculty members, other universities, and professional practitioners in industry and elsewhere. - 17.4.
+The faculty cannot be idea generators for the project. - 16.3.
+There is no restriction on requesting assistance on vehicle safety teams may request safety assistance from their faculty advisor, other faculty members, other universities, and professional practitioners in industry and elsewhere. - 16.4.
 All questions posed by rules and safety judges at the safety inspection and poster session must be answered by the undergraduate student team members.
-The ability to explain car design, operation, safety and/or rules compliance is the responsibility of the undergraduate students. - 17.5.
+The ability to explain car design, operation, safety and/or rules compliance is the responsibility of the undergraduate students. - 16.5.
 The students working on the project must sign a statement saying they have read, understand, and abided by the rules.
-This statement must be included in the EDP. - 17.6.
-During the performance competition session, only five (5) team members are allowed in the pit area at once.
-Team members can be swapped out during the competition. - 17.7.
-All team members and the faculty advisor MUST have completed the required safety training course, which is available at www.aiche.org/chemecar. - 17.8.
+This statement must be included in the EDP. - 16.6.
+For in-person: During the performance competition session, only five (5) team members are allowed in the pit area at once.
+Team members can be swapped out during the competition.
+For Virtual: During the performance competition session, teams are not limited to a specific number of team members that are allowed in the pit area.

+- 16.7.
+All team members and the faculty advisor MUST have completed the required safety training course, which is available at www.aiche.org/chemecar.
+If team members have completed the certification in the previous calendar year, then they need not take the training again. - 16.8.
 All student chapter teams that are competing in the Chem-E-Car Competition must have submitted a Student Chapter Annual Report online to AIChE.
-Note: New AIChE Student Chapter established after January 1, 2019 are exempt from this requirement.
+Note: New AIChE Student Chapter established after January 1, 2020 are exempt from this requirement.

-18. Winning Team and Awards
+17. Winning Team and Awards

-- 18.1.
+- 17.1.
 The winning team is the car that stops closest to the competition distance.
-This is defined as the absolute value of the distance between the front-most part of the car and the finish line, whether or not the car stops before or after the finish line. - 18.2.
-In case of ties, the team with the best average from the two attempts may be declared the winner. - 18.3.
-Winners of the Chem-E-Car Performance Competition will be known immediately following the performance competition. - 19.
+This is defined as the absolute value of the distance between the front-most part of the car and the finish line, whether or not the car stops before or after the finish line. - 17.2.
+In case of ties, the team with the best average from the two attempts may be declared the winner. - 17.3.
+Winners of the Chem-E-Car Performance Competition will be known immediately following the performance competition. - 18.
 Onsite Safety Judges and Rules Coordinators: If there is any uncertainty on an issue of safety or other judging criteria, please contact the Chem-E-Car Committee.
 The decisions of the onsite rules and safety judges are final.